Tuesday, June 30, 2009

 Cop 2: Are you kidding?
 If he goes on another five minutes we'll all be

 This book describes all of the incidents that I experienced, [All of them?] (some very dark and disturbing), during my 9 year journey/battle from addiction to sobriety and recovery.
-From 3 suicide attempts, 2 roll over car crashes, 15 toxic overdoses [each of which is described in detail in its own appendix], having a gun put to my head and many more.
+From 3 suicide attempts, [If you can't slit your wrists properly in three tries, I'm glad you never operated on me.]
+2 roll over car crashes, 15 toxic overdoses [each of which is described in detail in its own appendix], having a gun put to my head and many more.
 It is amazing to me that I did not die.
+[I'm surprised the doctors didn't let you die after 20 trips to the emergency room and no way to pay for them.]
 I feel I still have something I need to accomplish.
 I have kept all supporting documents during my addiction to prove my book is an accurate and factual account of my life as an addict.
 I knew one day it would be a remarkable story and at the same time have great potential to provide hope, advice, guidance, and assistance [Those last three are pretty much all the same thing.] to other addicts seeking sobriety and long term recovery.

 My credentials and qualifications for writing this book include: